VJorgeNeto/VJorgeNeto/README.md

 #### 🌱 Things I am currently working on:
-- Take online courses on Machine Learning, R for data science, Python development and Java development.
+- Take online courses on Angular, JavaScript and Java development.

 #### :computer: Programming languages and tools: